 “The long, stringy sugar molecule absorbs water to form a gel that is useful for hydrating the epidermis, the outer layer of skin that we see in the mirror, and providing structure when injected into the dermis, the skin layer just beneath our epidermis,” says Dr. Brown.
 “Niacinamide can’t help hydrate our skin like hyaluronic acid.”

-- Creating plumper, more supple skin.
+- Creating plumper, more supple skin

-- Retaining hydration.
+- Retaining hydration

-- Reducing fine lines.
+- Reducing fine lines

-- Eliminating dryness and dullness.
+- Eliminating dryness and dullness

 Niacinamide: the jack-of-all-trades vitamin

-Now onto niacinamide.
-This ingredient offers plenty of sweet skincare benefits, but it’s not a sugar-like hyaluronic acid.
+Now, onto niacinamide.
+This ingredient offers plenty of sweet skincare benefits, but it’s not a sugar like hyaluronic acid.

-“Niacinamide is one of the B vitamins, specifically a form of Vitamin B3,” says Dr Brown.
+“Niacinamide is one of the B vitamins, specifically a form of vitamin B3,” says Dr Brown.
 “Vitamins are molecules that our bodies cannot produce by themselves and must be received through nutrition or topical application.”

 The two skincare chemists tell us it’s an easy ingredient to formulate with, so the people who develop products love working with it.
 Dr. Brown adds that its versatility has helped it earn the position as “one of the hottest skincare ingredients” on the market today.

-- Reducing inflammation and redness.
+- Reducing inflammation and redness

-- Brightening the complexion.
+- Brightening the complexion

-- Evening skin tone.
+- Evening skin tone

-- Reducing excess sebum production.
+- Reducing excess sebum production

-- Minimizing the appearance of pores.
+- Minimizing the appearance of pores

-- Preventing acne.
+- Preventing acne

-- Replenishing natural lipids.
+- Replenishing natural lipids

-- Promoting cellular metabolism and renewal.
+- Promoting cellular metabolism and renewal

-However, niacinamide is best used in moderation.
-“Less is always more,” Marie says, noting that overuse can lead to adverse reactions.
+However, as with many powerful actives like the best vitamin C serums, it's important not to overuse niacinamide.
+“Less is always more,” Marie says, noting that using too much could lead to adverse reactions.

 And those words of wisdom apply to the frequency of use as well as the concentration of niacinamide in the serum or moisturizer you’re using.
 Victoria and Gloria recommend “checking out the ingredient lists of the product in your routine to make sure you’re not overdoing this active ingredient—2% to 5% is the sweet spot.
 Try not to exceed 10%.”

-When it comes to weighing up hyaluronic acid vs niacinamide, it’s a bit like comparing apples to oranges.
+What's clear is that weighing up hyaluronic acid vs niacinamide is a bit like comparing apples to oranges—as is hyaluronic acid vs retinol or hyaluronic acid vs glycolic acid.
 These two ingredients are heavy-hitters in the skincare world, but they don’t work against each other.
 Instead, they can partner together to help you achieve more healthy, radiant, and youthful skin if you sequence them into your routine properly.

-My Imperfect Life thanks Dr. Nathan Brown of Parallel Health, Marie Reynolds of Marie Reynolds London, and Victoria Fu and Gloria Lu of Chemist Confessions for their time and expertise.
+My Imperfect Life thanks Dr. Nathan Brown of Parallel Health, Marie Reynolds of Marie Reynolds London, and Victoria Fu and Gloria Lu of Chemist Confessions for their time and expertise

-By Danielle Valente •
+By Danielle Valente • Published